Azure/azure-quickstart-templates/matlab-cluster/README.md

 - An Azure account and subscription are required to create cluster virtual machines and Azure Storage accounts.

-- Azure PowerShell is required to run the script used to create and manage the clusters.
+- Azure PowerShell is a set of modules that provide cmdlets to manage Azure with Windows PowerShell.
+The Azure PowerShell cmdlets are required to run the script used to create and manage the clusters.
 See "[How to install and configure Azure PowerShell](https://azure.microsoft.com/en-us/documentation/articles/powershell-install-configure/)" for installation instructions.

 - MATLAB, Parallel Computing Toolbox, and MATLAB Distributed Computing Server hosted licenses; the cluster